oppia/oppia-android/wiki/Static-Analysis-Checks.md

 2. Add an explanation to your PR description detailing why this exemption is correct.

 Following are the cases where its valid to have test file exemptions:
-1. Interface files
+1. Interface files.
-2. Files with only constants defined (no logic)
+2. Files with only constants defined (no logic).
+3. Cases when tests fail to pass code coverage.
+4. Cases when a test is verifying additional functionality beyond what can be tested in its usual test suite (for these cases use the 'is_extra_test' property in the exemption structure).

 ## Accessibility label check
 This check ensures that activities are defined with accessibility labels.